The Lord's Prayer

 We have to be pretty careful with that and make sure that we really heard God, especially if we have ever had a problem with alcohol.
 Even without that in our past, there are still other pitfalls that could entrap us, so go cautiously.
 It is probably a good idea to not go to a bar without a Christian with strong faith at our side, when God sends us to one on a mission.

 Sometimes God leads us to take a job in a certain company, and the job is good for us for a while, but it could become a trap if we stayed there too long.
-We could work there for maybe five or ten years, and everything is just hunky dory, until a new person is hired and their control issues become more than what we can handle.
+We could work there for maybe five or ten years, and everything is just hunky dory, until a new person is hired, or someone is promoted above us, and their control issues become more than what we can handle.
 If we find them pulling us their way with unethical expectations, and not responding to our attempts to draw them over to doing what is right, we better get out of there quick.
 The financial and social benefits are not worth what it could do to our character to remain any longer.

 God led the Israelites to Egypt.
 It was a nation that worshipped idols, but at that time, it was also a nation that was grateful to a God–honouring Hebrew for having saved them from famine, and had proved himself an honourable man and an able administrator in many other areas, as well.
 Because of Joseph, there was favour upon the Israelites when they went into Egypt.

 God left the Israelites in Egypt only for as long as it took for the Canaanites to fill up their cup of sin to the full.
 When they reached that point, God's patience with them came to an end.
 Then they had to forfeit their lives and their land.
 He did not pass that judgement on them without having given them plenty of instruction about changing their direction and chances to do so.
 It was now time for the Israelites to go forth and inherit the land that God promised Abraham that He would give to Isaac's descendents.